martha-thomae/GuatC1/08_Pierre-Colin_Mass/comments.md

 - 08.01	Identical
 - 08.02	Identical
 - 08.03.01	Identical
-- 08.03.02	Changed the rest and note the dotted note (removing a minim too)
+- 08.03.02	Changed the rest and kept the dotted note (the change was to remove a minim too, just in the rest rather than in the note)
 - 08.03.03	Different (editorial corrs seem to be in alto, rev.)
 - 08.04	Identical
 - 08.05	Identical